11.8.1 Dry eye

 General advice on managing dry eyes and blepharitis

-The leaflets provide advice on the need for regular long term treatment to manage blepharitis and advice on modifiable risk factors to reduce tear evaporation including:
+The Patient Information Leaflets on Dry Eyes and Blepharitis provide advice on the need for regular long term treatment to manage blepharitis and advice on modifiable risk factors to reduce tear evaporation including:

 a) environmental factors / low humidity